 How old is your cat?

 Cats do not seem to get older, they don‘t go grey, they don‘t complain.
-Unfortunately they are very good at hiding any old age signs.
-Of course, old age is not a disease, but your body does change.
-We see lots of osteoarthritis, chronic kidney disease, Hyperthyroidism and cognitive dysfunction.
+Unfortunately they are very good at hiding any signs of old age.
+Of course, old age is not a disease but your body does change.
+We see lots of osteoarthritis, chronic kidney disease, hyperthyroidism and cognitive dysfunction.
 Hopefully your cat does not have any of those diseases.
 To make sure of that and to recognise signs early we offer a senior cat clinic.